mosaicnetworks/babble/docs/consensus.rst

 Virtual Voting
 --------------

-A similar algorithm can be run internally thanks to the hashgraph by using the concept of virtual voting.
+A similar algorithm can be run internally thanks to the communication graph by using the concept of virtual voting.
 Instead of exchanging votes directly, we compute what other participants would have voted, based on our knowledge of what they know.

 First, the Hashgraph defines a concept of *Strongly Seeing*: